A Life (so far) in 9 Songs

 After 11 months living in Ithaca, New York, Holly and I moved to Raleigh, North Carolina.
 After a week in that neck of the woods a year prior, it had good vibes for us.
 Raleigh also had jobs, so we thought.
 It was after all Money Magazine's best place to live in 1994.

 I eventually found a job at a cafe, gifts, and specialty food market called Simple Pleasures Cafe and Market.
-If I ever wrote a TV pilot screenplay, I'd choose to use my experience at Simple Pleasures.
+If I ever write a TV pilot screenplay, I'll be based on my experience at Simple Pleasures.
 It was an amazing place, filled with unique and intriguing characters.
 It was truly a work community.

 I also worked alongside a music lover who became a dear friend.
 Gary Brown, a chef in the cafe, had one of the best vinyl collections I'd come across.
 And this was in the mid-90's when vinyl wasn't as cool as it is now.
 He certainly had 70's Stevie in his mix!
 As well as some iconic and rare Jazz records he inherited from his pops.
 Gary exudes music!